 Onions, shallots, and chives are staples in savory dishes all over the nation.
 Whether your prefer your onions roasted, raw, or caramelized, they can bring an array of flavors to your cooking.
 Other than making one get teary-eyed while chopping, onions are a safe vegetable for most people to consume.
 Unfortunately, the same cannot be said for our dogs.

-All members of the allium family of root vegetables, which includes onions, scallions, leeks, chives, shallots, and garlic are toxic to dogs.
+All members of the Allium species of root vegetables, which includes onions, scallions, leeks, chives, shallots, and garlic are toxic to dogs.
 Yes, even garlic, a common pantry staple in American kitchens is considered to be toxic to dogs.
-This is alarming, considering that garlic, which is sometimes used in 'natural' over-the-counter flea treatments, is actually the most toxic member of the allium family.
+This is alarming, considering that garlic, which is sometimes used in 'natural' over-the-counter flea treatments, is actually the most toxic member of the Allium species.

 Why are Onions Toxic to Dogs?

-All plants in the allium family, including onions contain a chemical compound called N-propyl disulfide and this compound is what makes these vegetables toxic to dogs.
+All Allium plants, including onions contain a chemical compound called N-propyl disulfide, and this compound is a big part of what makes these vegetables toxic to dogs.
 It specifically impacts on your dog's red blood cells.

-The damage N-propyl disulfide causes is actually two-fold.
-First, it attaches to the oxygen molecules in your dog's circulatory system, thus hindering the ability of your dog's red blood cells to bind the oxygen for transport.
-The second thing this molecule does is trick your dog's immune system into believing that their own red blood cells are foreign invaders.
+N-propyl disulfide causes problems by interfering with the production of an antioxidant in red blood cells that help keep hemoglobin (which carries oxygen) from falling apart.
+Once the hemoglobin in the red blood cell falls apart, it settles out on the surface of the red blood cell and is seen by the body as a foreign substance..
 The immune system, only trying to do what it was intended to do, starts to destroy your dog's red blood cells using a process called hemolysis.
 This, in turn, causes a type of anemia called hemolytic anemia.

 What Parts of the Onion are Toxic to Dogs?